WeTransfer/WeTransfer-iOS-CI/README.md

 # Why should I use it?
 What's in it for me?
 Well, quite a lot!
 With low effort to add it to your project.

 - Integrate [SwiftLint](https://github.com/realm/SwiftLint) to lint source code and tests.
-We have a different config for tests to allow `unwrapping optionals` for example
+We have a different config for tests to allow `force unwrapping` for example
 - Integrate [Danger](http://danger.systems/) to automatically improve PR reviews

 ## Danger features
-Following are a list of features which are posted in a comment on PRs based on the submitted files.
+Following is a list of features which are posted in a comment on PRs based on the submitted files.

   - Warn for big PRs, containing more than 500 lines of code
   - Warn for missing PR description